Meet the people behind the Dutch OR Society

 Erik is lecturer at the Hogeschool van Amsterdam.

-In my professional life, I have spent time both in industry (ORTEC) and academia (CWI).
+In my professional life, I have spent time both in industry (ORTEC) and academia (CWI, University of Auckland).
 I enjoy connecting people from both sides, which is why I joined the board of the Dutch OR society.
 It is my personal goal to make our society more well known, and start new initiatives for knowledge sharing and networking.
 I am also an editor for the journal STAtOR.
-Currently, I am working at the University of Auckland, funded by a Rubicon grant.
-In that role, I am dealing with the optimization of ambulance logistics.
+Currently, I am working at the Vrije Universiteit.
+My research combines health care and logistics, such as ambulance planning or pharmaceutical supply chains.

 When I studied Econometrics, I enjoyed solving Operations Research problems.
 Therefore, I am happy that I can apply the OR knowledge in my work as an Analytics Consultant at ORTEC.
 At ORTEC we deliver OR both in software products and consultancy studies, where the goal is to improve the world using our passion for mathematics.
 We want to be at the forefront of applying developments in the field of OR, and for this the links with universities and research institutions are of great importance.